Access to the Lucille Stewart Beeson Law Library is limited to:

 It is not possible for any one library to contain all materials that a researcher may need.
 See a Reference Librarian to request books or articles on interlibrary loan which the library does not hold and are needed for course work.

 When requesting a journal through interlibrary loan, please provide a Reference Librarian with the journal’s name, volume, number, article title and author’s name.
 Also, provide the location of the citation (i.e., page and volume number of Index to Legal Periodicals).
 When requesting treatises, the full title, edition and author are needed as well as the location of where you found the information about the book.
 Notification of arrival of requested interlibrary loans will be emailed to you.

-Because of contract restrictions, the full versions of LEXIS and WESTLAW are available only to Cumberland School of Law faculty, law librarians, staff, and currently enrolled Cumberland School of Law students for research related to the school’s educational function.
+Because of contract restrictions, the full versions of LEXIS, WESTLAW, BLOOMBERG LAW are available only to Cumberland School of Law faculty, law librarians, staff, and currently enrolled Cumberland School of Law students for research related to the school’s educational function.
 Use for other purposes is strictly prohibited.

 Public access LEXIS and WESTLAW terminals are available for the use of Law Library patrons who are not Cumberland School of Law faculty, law librarians, staff, and currently enrolled and trained Cumberland School of Law students and are located on the first floor of the Law Library, to the immediate right after entering into the first floor reading room.